remla2025-team10/operation/README.md

 Now you can access the app via `http://localhost:8080/`

 #### Access Prometheus and Grafana
-### 5. Alerts

-#TODO: Maybe add ingress to make port-forwarding these not necessary

 If you have confirmed that the services for prometheus and grafana are running, you can access their dashboards with the following command (tip: launch new terminals for both services because the port-forwarding command is blocking):

 Prometheus on localhost:9090